sucataengine/sucata-docs/docs/references/sucata.scene.md

 **return**

-- entity_id `string` - The ID of the spawned entity
+- entity_id `number` - The ID of the spawned entity

 ---